thibaultmg/thanos/docs/blog/2023-11-20-life-of-a-sample-part-2.md

 #### Downsampling and retention

 The compactor is also optimizing data read for long range queries.
 If you are querying data for several months, you don't need the typical 15s raw resolution.
-Processing such a query will be very inefficient as it will retrieve a lot of unnecessary data.
-To enable performant long range queries, the compactor can downsample data.
+Processing such a query will be very inefficient as it will retrieve a lot of unnecessary data that you won't be able to visualize with such details in your UI.
+And it may even in worst case scenarios kill some components of your Thanos setup due to memory exhaustion.

+To enable performant long range queries, the compactor can downsample data using `--retention.resolution-*` flags.
 It supports two downsampling levels: 5m and 1h.
-These are the resolution of the downsamples series.
+These are the resolutions of the downsamples series.
 They will tipically come on top of the raw data, so that you can have both raw and downsampled data.
+It will enable you to spot abnormal patterns over lang range queries and then zoom into specific parts thanks to the raw data.
 We'll see later how to configure the query to use the downsampled data.

-Finally you can configure how long you want to retain your data on object storage.
-One flag `--retention.resolution-*` for each resolution is available.
-We recommand having the same value for each.
+Key points to consider:

+* Downsampling if not for reducing the volume of data in object storage.
+It is for improving lang range query performance, making your system more versatile and stable.
+* Thanos recommends having the same retention duration for raw and downsampled data.
+This will enable you to have a consistent view of your data over time.
+* As a rules of thumb, you can consider that each downsampled data increases one fold the storage need.
+Most often less than that, but depending on your data, plan for the worst case.

 #### The compactor UI and the block streams